sb-ph/portfolio-starter/README.md

 ### 3. Deploy your website

-By clicking one of the buttons below, you will fork this repository (i.e. create a duplicate version that lives in your own GitHub account) and then deploy this new website to your static hosting.
+By clicking one of the buttons below, you will clone this repository (i.e. create a duplicate version that lives in your own GitHub account) and then deploy this new website to your static hosting.

 Before proceeding, decide on a name for your repository.
 It should be something that is similar to the name of your site, but it should only include lowercase letters, numbers, and dashes.
 For example, the name of this repository is `portfolio-starter`.